London’s employment challenge

 Since recovering from the last recession, London’s economy has created many jobs and this is expected to continue at a rate of around 45,000 jobs each year.
 The number of Jobseekers Allowance claimants is down to historically low levels.

 Despite this, a significant minority of citizens remain locked out from the social and economic benefits of work.
-In London today there are currently 600,000 people who want to work but are not in employment.
-The disability employment gap has barely moved in over a decade, and now stands at 26.5% in London.
-The total number of unemployed working age disabled people in London is 394,400.
+In London today there are currently 560,800 people who want to work but are not in employment.
+The disability employment gap has barely moved in over a decade, and now stands at 26.3% in London.

 The London Work and Health Programme is an important first step towards tackling this wasted potential.